sd2wiebe/School-District-Analysis-with-Python/README.md

 - Scores by school size:
 Again, the overall affects were negligable

-- Scores by school type:
+- Scores by school type: were virtually the same

 ## Summary:
+All in all, the affects of changing the ninth grade reading and math scores for Thomas High School to NaNs had little affect on the analysis.
+Thomas High School was still the second best performing school based on overall pass rate after the change.
+One of the most significant changes was their "% passing reading" dropped from 86% to 85.7%.